Mufi Hannemann: 2014 gubernatorial election

 After considering a run for Republican nomination, Hannemann was an independent candidate for Governor, finishing third out of four candidates in the general election with 11.6% of the vote.

 2020s

 2020 Honolulu mayoral election

 On May 31, 2020, Mufi Hannemann announced that he would be filing nomination papers to run for Honolulu Mayor again.
-On August 8th, Hannemann conceded after finishing fifth in a field of 15 with only 9.92% of the primary vote.
+On August 8, Hannemann conceded after finishing fifth in a field of 15 with only 9.92% of the primary vote.

 Personal life

 Hannemann stands 6 ft 7 in in height.
-His brother Nephi Hannemann is a well known Polynesian actor and singer.
-His cousin, Jacob Hannemann, is a baseball player.
+His brother Nephi Hannemann was a Polynesian actor and singer.
+His cousin, Jacob Hannemann, is a former Major League Baseball player.